-For Capitals fans, Nicklas Backstrom’s 1,000th game means he’s a mainstay.
+Perspective | Nicklas Backstrom’s 1,000 games make him a Capitals pillar.
 For Backstrom, it means he’s home.

 These 1,000 games, these 14 seasons, they define Backstrom on the ice.
 Among Capitals, only Ovechkin has played more games and rung up more points.
 No Capital has more assists.
 Indeed, since he arrived for the 2007-08 season, no one in the NHL has more than Backstrom’s 714 assists.
 And yet, who outside of the DMV would guess that?

-The scope of his career is maybe best displayed in that his first helper – in his first game – was to fellow Swede Michael Nylander – who now has two sons in the NHL.
+The scope of his career is maybe best displayed in that his first helper — in his first game — was to fellow Swede Michael Nylander, who now has two sons in the NHL.
 Bookend that with Backstrom’s most recent assist: to Anthony Mantha, the forward acquired five minutes ago to help the Caps’ latest Cup drive.
 In between those two Backstrom setups, there’s a lot of Caps’ heartache, heroism and history.

 But that’s the hockey, the stuff that’s obvious to be appreciated, because he helped change what the sport means to the District.
 What’s unseen and unsaid: the struggles to adjust to a new country and a new culture.
 This is a journey, right?
-Backstrom, now, is so familiar, so sure of himself that when he wanted to negotiate the contract extension that would effectively make him a Capital for life – five years, $46-million through 2024-25 – he did it himself.
+Backstrom, now, is so familiar, so sure of himself that when he wanted to negotiate the contract extension that would effectively make him a Capital for life — five years, $46 million through 2024-25 — he did it himself.

 But when Backstrom arrived as a first-round draft choice, he was just 19, fresh from Gavle, Sweden, his hometown north of Stockholm.
 Imagining that version of Backstrom sticking up for himself — in the U.S., on his own, to his bosses — is almost inconceivable.